cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+4/29/2020

+Body Content and Update Notes get visual updates and simple change indication.

+Camera Roll updated with links to the Daily Galleries.

+Added Camera Roll to the footer.

+Fixed an error with new content and the CreatedUpdated control detecting them as not new both in the autofill of updated and in validation.

+Worked on more automation for the photo imports.

 4/28/2020

 Added very basic Bracket code generation helpers and added link commands and buttons into the file editor.